Ulimativo/js-message-generator/README.md

 # Mixed Message Generator

 This is a simple mixed message generator with motivational quotes.
-Following the Mixed Message Portfolio Project on [Codecademy](www.codecademy.com)
+Following the Mixed Message Portfolio Project on [Codecademy](www.codecademy.com).

+Feel free to provide feedback on my code.